Emergent Workload Inequality in Collective Excavation: Introduction

-One of the most successful classes of collective systems is social insects, which include ants, termites, some bees, wasps, thrips, beetles, and aphids.
-In social insect colonies, individuals coordinate activities and behave as a single ‘superorganism’ \cite{queller_kin_1998, wilson_social_1971, strassmann_insect_2007}.
+Division of labor has been shown to be an important factor in the enormous success of social insects, such as ants, termites, some bees, wasps, thrips, beetles, and aphids \cite{oster_caste_1978, beshers_models_2001}.
 These social insects represent only two percent of insect taxa but account for more than half of total insect biomass \cite{wilson_success_1990, bourke_social_1995}.
-One of the main reasons social species are so successful is the high level of division of labor within colonies \cite{charbonneau_when_2015, beshers_models_2001, smith_workload_2022}.
+In such insect collectives, individuals coordinate activities and ultimately behave as a single ‘superorganism’ \cite{queller_kin_1998, wilson_social_1971, strassmann_insect_2007}.
 One family of social insects, Formicidae, or ants, represent one of many independent examples of the evolution of sociality in insects.
 Similar to many other social insects, ants live in large colonies and must coordinate to achieve various tasks necessary for survival, such as nest construction.